cvs-health/testaro/README.md

 When you include a `rules` property, you limit the tests of the tool that are performed or reported.
 For some tools (`alfa`, `axe`, `continuum`, `htmlcs`, `qualWeb`, and `testaro`), only the specified tests are performed.
 Other tools (`ibm`, `nuVal`, and `wave`) do not allow such a limitation, so, for those tools, all tests are performed but results are reported from only the specified tests.

-The `nuVal` and `testaro` tools require specific formats for the `rules` property.
+The `nuVal`, `qualWeb`, and `testaro` tools require specific formats for the `rules` property.
 Those formats are described below in the sections about those tools.

 ###### Examples